Node.js – Buffer Length

 When buffer is created from the supplied string, it allocates those number of bytes as that of in the string, to the buffer.

-In the following example, buffer is allocated a specific number of bytes, and then data(not the size of buffer) is written to the buffer.
+In this example, buffer is allocated a specific number of bytes, and then data(not the size of buffer) is written to the buffer.
 We shall see what Buffer.length returns for this buffer.

 It does not matter how many bytes you have overwritten from the allocated memory of buffer, but Buffer.length always returns the number of bytes allocated to the Buffer.